The Best Lawn Aerator

 Organic Lawn Fertiliser

 Does your lawn contain excessive amounts of thatch and moss?
-MO Bacter contains a bacteria that consumes both live and dead moss as well as rotted cuttings and thatch.
+This product contains bacteria that consumes both live and dead moss as well as rotted cuttings and thatch.
 There’s no need to rake out the thatch, let the bacteria consume it.

 No scarifying, no dethatching and no raking.
-MO Bacter makes lawn care easy.
+This product makes lawn care easy.

 General Lawn Fertiliser